 FOG can wreak havoc on septic systems if allowed to enter the system unchecked.
 It can accumulate on the walls of pipes and tanks causing blockages and it can disrupt bacterial life, robbing the septic tank of one of its chief functions.

 If grease traps are not serviced or pumped regularly and are allowed to fill with FOG, suspended FOG will not remain in the trap.
-Instead, it will be forced through the trap and directly in to the septic tank.
+Instead, it will be forced through the trap and directly into the septic tank.
 In cases like this, the trap serves no purpose.
-In fact, in this state, they can produce and unpleasant odor.
+In fact, in this state, they can produce an unpleasant odor.